 If I went to take photos on Brighton beach, the folder would be called ‘Brighton Beach’ and the file name would be ‘Brighton Beach’, followed by a number.

-The folder name always has a month/year after it now, so if I take a photo on the beach now, the folder is called ‘Brighton Beach 10/12′.
+The folder name always has a month/year after it now.
+If I take a photo on the beach now, the folder is called ‘Brighton Beach 10/12’.
 But much more importantly than that though, is the file name.
 Lets have a look at what I do.

 I also apply my own copyright information onto it too, during the import.

 This way, whenever I need to search for a photo, I can find what I’m looking for, and if someone sends me a photo back, I know where it’s come from.
 It’s good practice for your file management.